 - While performing duties of this job, the employee is regularly required to sit for frequent or extended periods of time, observe and communicate with others relationally (seeing, hearing, speaking or accommodative/adaptive alternatives), see or otherwise observe and interact with computers and written/projected text.
 Bending, standing, and navigating campus and its buildings are also necessary at times.

 - The work environment is typically climate-controlled, with low to moderate noise levels including pervasive low-level sound machine noise throughout the building to aide in confidentiality within individual offices.
 Private offices (not shared, with door) and chairs for psychotherapy are provided to all full-time clinical staff.

-- Applications are currently being accepted, with a priority deadline of September 30, 2018, though posting will remain active until filled.
+- Applications are currently being accepted, and posting will remain active until position is filled

 - Please submit the following four items for a complete written application: